open-eid/SiVa/docs/siva3/test_plan.md

 ## Test execution

-Execution of tests in SiVa is divided in three categories: Automated, Automated SoapUI, Manual.
+Execution of tests in SiVa is divided in two categories: Automated and Manual.
 The method is also indicated in test case description with TestType field.

 ### Execution of Automated type of tests